AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ### Hover

-Our interactive hover might be of two types: "<a name = "bySpot">bySpot"</a>, which is a sort of multi-hoveringm and "byX", which is the same as single-select.
+Our interactive hover might be of two types: "bySpot", which is a sort of multi-hovering, and "byX", which is the same as single-select. <a name = "bySpot"> </a>

 #### bySpot